-The first yearly auctioning of PTR-Limited on Estonian-Latvian border first time took place from 23 October 2018 to 29 October 2018 on the Single Allocation Platform (hereinafter - SAP) (before the auctioning of PTR-Limited was managed by the Latvian and Estonian TSOs) in accordance with the ACER's decision of 2 October 2017 on Harmonised Allocation Rules for Long-term Transmission Rights3 (hereinafter - HAR Rules) and HAR Annex.
-In 2019 quarterly and monthly auctions also took place.
-In accordance with the analyses of the yearly auction there were 20 companies participated in the auction and only 4 companies got the right to hedge the price differences on Estonian-Latvian border towards to Latvia.
+The first yearly auctioning of Financial Transmission Rights (hereinafter - FTR) on Estonian-Latvian border took place from 23 October 2018 to 29 October 2018 on the Single Allocation Platform (hereinafter - SAP) (before the auctioning was managed by the Latvian and Estonian TSOs) in accordance with the ACER's decision of 2 October 2017 on Harmonised Allocation Rules for Long-term Transmission Rights3 (hereinafter - HAR Rules) and HAR Annex.
+In 2020 quarterly and monthly auctions also took place.
+In accordance with the analyses of the 2020 yearly auction 14 companies participated in the auction and 11 companies got the right to hedge the price differences on Estonian-Latvian border towards to Latvia.